 Labor MP Linda Burney, the first Aboriginal woman to be elected to the Australian House of Representatives, says: “I am completely astounded when you look at the shocking statistics relating to Aboriginal women and family violence”.
 “It beggars belief that this would happen.”

 Aboriginal and Torres Strait Islander women nationally are 34 times more likely to be hopsitalised for family violence and 10 times more likely to die from a violent assault than other women in this country.

 The National FVPLS Forum calls on the newly established National Indigenous Australians Agency (NIAA) to reinstate its annual funding of $244,000 and provide additional much-needed resources.

 Media Contact: Alice Dowling, 0408 812 830 or email@example.com

 Djirra in the news

-Djirra’s media coverage includes:
+Djirra’s most recent media coverage includes:

 - 06/09/21 – ABC news: National Summit on Women’s Safety goes virtual, with government under pressure to address domestic violence problem by Nour Haydar